esp/esp-js/ReadMe.md

 + model version information, perhaps of the entire model or of specific nodes
 + model alert notifications that should be processed by consumers/users
-+ model the holding of events that require user confirmation ('are you sure you want to cancel')
++ model the holding of events that require user confirmation ('Are you sure you want to cancel?')
 + model async operations that may be in flight
 + model validation, either at a specific node or model it for the entire model
-+ model the type of change the model has underwent
++ model the type of change the model has undergone
 + model static data that used to interpret the meaning of the model (services would feed static into the model via events)
 + model exception/error conditions

 Some business logic can exist within your model objects, however (and perhaps deviating from other modeling patterns) model objects should contain little business logic.
 If your model objects contains lots of business logic they soon becomes inflexible as they have to account for all possible permutations or configurations.
 Rather put the logic in [event processors](#EventProcessors).
-This allow for the model to remain purely descriptive and allows for event processors to be swapped in and out altering how state is applied to the model.
-The 'model' in the traditional sense now really comprises of the model objects, plus event processors, and these together model the sub system in addition to the business domain.
+This allows for the model to remain purely descriptive and allows for event processors to be swapped in and out altering how state is applied to the model.
+The 'model' in the traditional sense now really comprises of the model objects, plus event processors, and these together model the sub-system in addition to the business domain.

 > Initialise as much as possible up front - Redundant conditional logic can be avoided by initialising as much of the model up front.
 If the various parts of the model aren't used just model them as 'disabled'.
-Of course if the model grows and contracts you'd not initialise default values in arrays (i.e. 5 default products in shopping basket) however you would initialise other items such as the cart, the users details, input fields specifics etc.
+Of course if the model grows and contracts you'd not initialise default values in arrays. (i.e. 5 default products in shopping basket)
+However you would initialise other items such as the cart, the users details, input fields specifics etc.

 ## <a name="EventProcessors"></a> Event Processors